fugue/regula/docs/src/usage.md

 Available Commands:
-  help              Help about any command repl              Start an interactive session for testing rules with Regula run               Evaluate rules against infrastructure as code with Regula. show              Show debug information.
+  help              Help about any command init              Create a new Regula configuration file in the current working directory. repl              Start an interactive session for testing rules with Regula run               Evaluate rules against infrastructure as code with Regula. show              Show debug information.